onetarek/all-in-one-seo-pack-extensions/readme.txt

 = Modern Way: =
 1. Go to the WordPress Dashboard "Add New Plugin" section.
-2. Search For "All In One SEO Pack Extensions".
+2. Search For "Extensions For All In One SEO Pack".
 3. Install, then Activate it.

 = Old Way: =
-1. Upload the `all-in-one-seo-pack-extensions` folder to the `/wp-content/plugins/` directory
+1. Upload the `extensions-for-all-in-one-seo-pack` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.